lausek/remarkov/README.md

 model.add_text("This is a sample text and this is another.")

 print(model.generate().text())
-# "This is a sample text and this is a sample text and this is a sample text and this is a sample and this is another."
+# "This is a sample text and this is a sample text and this is a sample text ..."
 ```

 ## Development